Malavalli Mahadevaswamy

 Krishnapura Madaiah Mahadevaswamy, known as Malavalli Mahadevaswamy, is an Indian folk Kannada singer.
 He is known for his folk and devotional songs on Manteswamy, Siddappaji and Male Mahadeshwara.
-He is honoured with the Rajyotsava Prashasti by the Karnataka Government and an Honourary Doctorate from Mysore University.
+He is honoured with the Rajyotsava Prashasti by the Karnataka Government and an Honorary Doctorate from Mysore University.

 Early life

 Mahadevaswamy was born in a Dalit family in Krishpura village, Malavalli Taluk.
 His parents were Shehnai Madaiah and Sobane Manchamma.
-He studied at SSLC.
+He studied till SSLC.

 Career

 Mahadevaswamy started singing on Manteswamy, Siddappaji and Male Maadappa which became popular.
 He belongs to the Neelagara tradition.
 The most popular is "Maadeshwara Daya Baarade".
-Later on he songs on Male Maadappa with S. Janaki, Vani Jairam, Sangeetha Katti, S. P. Balasubrahmanyam, Manjula Gururaj and others.
+Later on he recorded songs with S. Janaki, Vani Jairam, Sangeetha Katti, S. P. Balasubrahmanyam, Manjula Gururaj, B. R. Chaya and others.